C-NERD/clinical-notes/pages/Dibetics Nephropathy.md

 -
 - ## Indications for kidney biopsy in DM nephropathy
 	- Haematuria
-	- Absence of other chronic man
+	- Absence of other chronic manifestations of DM
+-
+- ## Hallmark for DM nephro